-Words are learned and remembered best by children who understand them and the context around them.
-When a child learns the word ‘elephant,’ they not only learn that word, but they learn and store it using lots of other information – what it looks like, sounds like, feels like, where it lives, what category it is, etc. When we teach vocabulary, we must try and include some of these elements to increase their understanding, and support their learning, retention, and retrieval.
+Words are best learned and remembered within the context around them.
+When a child learns the word ‘elephant,’ they not only learn that word, but they learn and store it using lots of other information – what it looks like, sounds like, feels like, where it lives, what category it is, etc. When we teach vocabulary, we must try to include some of these elements to boost their understanding, and improve their learning, retention, and retrieval.

 4. Hearing New Words Again

-They may know the word and have maybe even used it, but it continues to be important to use and model the words our children hear so they have examples of the words being used in different contexts and sentences.
+They may know the word and have maybe even used it, but keep using and modeling the words they hear so they have examples of the words being used in different contexts and sentences.

 Now we know how . . . let’s think about what!